hexinfra/gorox/README.md

     shell> ./gorox quit

+  For more actions and options, run:

+    shell> ./gorox -h

   To install, move the whole Gorox directory to where you like.
 To uninstall, remove the whole Gorox directory.

-  If you are a developer and need to rebuild Gorox frequently, try using gomake:

-    shell> go build hemi/toolkit/gomake.go
-    shell> ./gomake -h

-  Move gomake to your $PATH if you like.

 Performance